ArchipelagoMW/AsyncTools/README.md

 ## Mystery Settings YAML Generator

-To generate a mystery settings yaml with pre-determined settings in the `games` directory, run `python GenerateMystery.py`.
-A file will be created in the `output` directory that can then be used to generate filler seeds for Archipelago Asyncs (or whatever purposes you need it for).
+To generate mystery settings yamls with pre-determined settings in the `games` directory, run `python GenerateMystery.py`.
+Two files will be created in the `output` directory that can then be used to generate filler seeds for Archipelago Asyncs (or whatever purposes you need it for), one named `games` that creates a slot for every game and one named `weights` that creates one random world.

 ### Add a new game to the MSYG